-We link survey responses with administrative firm-level data to estimate the treatment's effect on firm-level economic decisions.
-Specifically, we link the survey data with granular administrative records on firms' export and import decisions before and after the experiment.
-In this exercise, we connect the survey results with external administrative data to learn whether they used the information we provided.
-As the administrative data is unrelated to the survey, we avoid issues such as survey demand effects.
+We link survey responses with administrative firm-level data to estimate treatment effects on firm-level economic decisions.
+Specifically, we link the survey data with the universe of transaction-level administrative records on firms' exports and imports before and after the intervention took place.
+Statistically significant treatment effects on data gathered outside the survey is the cleanest test of the relevance of the information we provide since it is clean of survey demand effects.

 With these data, we estimate the intertemporal elasticity of firm-level outcomes to an expected depreciation, using the treatment intensity as an instrument, a strategy similar in spirit to Coibion et al. (2023).
 We estimate that a 1 percent future expected depreciation (appreciation) increases (decreases) realized imports by 6 percent in the year following the intervention.
-The elasticity measured reflects changes in the intensive and extensive margin across origins and products.
-We explore whether other macroeconomic variables explain the effect, which can constitute a violation of the exclusion restriction.
+The elasticity we measure reflects changes in the intensive and extensive margin across origins and products.
+We conduct a series of tests to validate the exclusion restriction of our research design.
 We find that changes in expected inflation do not explain our results, highlighting the mechanism through changes in expected depreciation.
-We also use our elasticity to estimate the potential gain in terms of import value.
+Our estimates imply large back-of-the-envelope relevance of the information.
 We estimate that a 10 percent correctly anticipated depreciation decreases import costs by 2.9 percent.

 Throughout the paper, we reject the economic null hypothesis that firm managers incorporate all public information into their expectations, perceptions, and actions.
-Our documentation of information frictions concerning the exchange rate is particularly informative, as we introduce an information treatment about a payoff-relevant and volatile economic variable, two factors that predict high attention from price setters.
+Our documentation of information frictions concerning the exchange rate is particularly informative, as we introduce an information treatment about a payoffrelevant and volatile economic variable, two factors that predict high attention from price setters.
 We also show relevant margins of heterogeneity to the same piece of information, further confirming the role of information frictions.
 The treatment is more effective in shifting the expectations of firms that do not export, which aligns with the intuition that exporting firms are more sophisticated and interact more often with international markets.

-Related Literature.
-This work contributes to studies on the role of firms' expectations in their decisions.
+Related Literature.This work contributes to studies on the role of firms' expectations in their decisions.
 Coibion, Gorodnichenko, and Kumar (2018) document that even in a country with low and stable inflation, firms have dispersed inflation expectations, a behavior more similar to that of consumer expectations than professional forecasters.
 This finding holds for developed economies, such as the United States (Candia, Coibion, and Gorodnichenko, 2021; Garciga et al., 2023) and Germany (Link et al., 2023), and also in developing economies, such as Uruguay (Frache, Lluberas, and Turen, 2024).
 We find a similar pattern in Colombia and document the dispersion of expectations for the nominal exchange rate against the US dollar.

 While a large literature documents the expectation formation process of firms, there is little evidence of the effect of those expectations on actual decisions due to the difficulty in linking survey and administrative data.
-However, one exception is Coibion, Gorodnichenko, and Ropele (2020), who estimates that changes in firms' inflation expectations, driven by an information treatment, affect firms' pricing and employment decisions in Italy.
-They do not study the effect of such variable in the import and export decisions.
-Other works that study firms' expectations and decisions are Coibion, Gorodnichenko, and Kumar (2018), Savignac et al. (2021), Abberger et al. (2023), and Buchheim, Link, and Mohrle (2023), but they use information within the survey.
+Two exceptions are Coibion, Gorodnichenko, and Ropele (2020) and Akarsu, Aktug, and Torun (2024), who estimate that changes in firms' inflation expectations, driven by an information treatment, affect firms' outcomes in Italy and Turkey, respectively.
+We focus on shifts to exchange rates and measure inflation expectations as well to disentangle the economic mechanisms behind the causal effects.
+Other works that study firms' expectations and decisions are relevant for firm-decision-making Coibion, Gorodnichenko, and Kumar (2018), Savignac et al. (2021), Abberger et al. (2023), and Buchheim, Link, and Mohrle (2023), but they use information within the survey.